londogard/londogard/_posts/2021-04-11-til-pwa-github-pages.md

 </body>
 ```

-Then you need to activate GitHub Pages, whereas the [official documentation](https://pages.github.com/) is great!
+Then you need to activate GitHub Pages for the repository, whereas the [official documentation](https://pages.github.com/) is great!
 GitHub pages recently got their own tab in settings and all you need to do now is to head over there, `https://github.com/<USERNAME>/<REPO_NAME>/settings/pages` and activate GitHub pages.
 Make sure to also activate `https`-only if possible!

 **And that's it**, simple as that.
 Now you've your PWA deployed through GitHub pages.
 The PWA should be available @ `<repo>.github.io`, but better check it in settings to be sure that it's set up that way.